microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Microsoft.Graph.Education.md

 ### [Set-MgEducationClassAssignmentSubmissionUpResourceFolder](Set-MgEducationClassAssignmentSubmissionUpResourceFolder.md)
 Trigger the creation of the SharePoint resource folder where all file-based resources (Word, Excel, and so on) should be uploaded for a given submission.
+Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.

 ### [Set-MgEducationClassAssignmentUpFeedbackResourceFolder](Set-MgEducationClassAssignmentUpFeedbackResourceFolder.md)
 Create a SharePoint folder to upload feedback files for a given educationSubmission.
+Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.

 ### [Set-MgEducationClassAssignmentUpResourceFolder](Set-MgEducationClassAssignmentUpResourceFolder.md)
 Create a SharePoint folder to upload files for a given educationAssignment.
+Only teachers can perform this operation.
 The teacher determines the resources to upload in the assignment's folder.

 ### [Set-MgEducationMeAssignmentRubricByRef](Set-MgEducationMeAssignmentRubricByRef.md)